Skip to main content

 Nullness-subtype-establishing direct-supertype edges

-This section defines the supertypes for a given type --- but limited to those that fill the gaps in our nullness checking of "top-level" types.
-For example, there's no need for the rules to reflect that String NO_CHANGE extends Object NO_CHANGE: If we've established that a type has a path to String NO_CHANGE, then we already know that it's null-exclusive under every parameterization, based on the rules above, and that's enough to prove subtyping.
-And if we haven't established that, then the String-Object edge isn't going to change that.
+This section defines the supertypes for a given type—but limited to those that fill the gaps in our nullness checking of "top-level" types.
+For example, there is no need for the rules to reflect that String NO_CHANGE extends Object NO_CHANGE: If we have established that a type has a path to String NO_CHANGE, then we already know that it is null-exclusive under every parameterization, based on the rules above, and that is enough to prove subtyping.
+And if we have not established that, then the String-Object edge is not going to change that.

 Thus, the rules here are restricted to type variables and intersection types, whose supertypes may have nullness annotations.

-T has nullness-subtype-establishing direct-supertype edges to the following:
+T has nullness-subtype-establishing direct-supertype edges to all the following types, subject to the exception given below:

 • otherwise: no nodes